dllmr/opcdelphi/README.md

  * Code samples showing various techniques for OPC client and server programming using C++Builder, _some of which rely on commercial OPC products_.

-_This source code was originally hosted at [OPC Programmers' Connection](http://www.opcconnect.com/).
+_These files were originally hosted at [OPC Programmers' Connection](http://www.opcconnect.com/).
 OPC is a registered trademark of [OPC Foundation](http://www.opcfoundation.org/)._